South Carolina Military and Veterans Benefits

-Military Leave for Military Duty for South Carolina State Employees: State employees receive 15 workdays of paid military leave for training.
+Military Leave for South Carolina State Employees: State employees receive 15 workdays of paid military leave for training.

 A state employee who serves on active duty in a combat zone and has used all available military leave is entitled to receive an additional 30 days of military leave in any one year.

-In addition, an employee may use up to 45 days of annual leave and up to 90 days of sick leave in a calendar year to serve on active duty as a result of an emergency or conflict declared by the President.
-SC Code 8-7-90
+In addition, an employee may use up to 45 days of annual leave and up to 90 days of sick leave in a calendar year to serve on active duty because of an emergency or conflict declared by the President.
+South Carolina Code 8-7-90

 Who is eligible for Military Leave for Military Duty for South Carolina State Employees?
-South Carolina National Guard and Reserve Service members that are state employees are eligible for military leave for military duty.
+South Carolina National Guard and U.S. Armed Forces Reserve Service members who are state employees are eligible for military leave for military duty.

 Who is eligible for South Carolina State Employee Veterans Hiring Preference?
 To be eligible the Veteran must meet the following requirements:

-Veteran of the U.S. Armed Forces that served on active duty for reasons other than for training and was discharged under honorable conditions
+- Served on active duty in the U.S. Armed Forces (other than for training) and was discharged under honorable conditions